Management

 Professor John Landon MD Chairman and Research Director

-Dr Ruth E Coxon PhD Chief Scientist
+Dr Ruth E Coxon PhD Director

 Dr Coxon spent her early years in the Department of Chemical Pathology at Saint Thomas’s Hospital Medical School.
 In 1976, she joined Professor Landon as Laboratory Manager of TLS.
 Later she moved to the Department of Chemical Pathology at the Medical College of Saint Bartholomew’s Hospital and obtained a PhD for basic research on antibodies to TNF alpha for therapeutic use culminating in clinical trials.
 She joined TAb in 1996 to head the Clinical Research and Assay Laboratory and also left TAb in September 1998 in order to found and help manage MicroPharm.